-Similarly, a rhinoplasty patient should wait a year before judging the results of his or her nose job.
+Similarly, a rhinoplasty patient should wait a year before judging the results of their nose job.
 So waiting until your results are complete is important before assuming you need revision surgery.
 Additionally, your body needs time to heal from the first surgery.
 Even if it’s clear that revision surgery is necessary, you’ll need to wait until you’re physically able to undergo a second surgery.

 Having realistic expectations is key to deciding if you need revision surgery.
 When I consult with patients, I explain what can and cannot be achieved with the procedure.
 Some patients’ results clearly do not match their expectations, and revision surgery is needed.

-Choosing a Surgeon
+Choosing a Surgeon for Revision Plastic Surgery

 Although it’s always important to thoroughly research plastic surgeons before making a choice, revision procedures require even more diligence.
 The reason for this is that revision surgeries are almost always more complicated than the initial surgery.

 I’ve been performing revision plastic surgery for more than 25 years and take a great deal of pride in helping men and women regain their confidence after having an unsatisfactory experience with cosmetic surgery.

 Explore Your Revision Surgery Options